jrharbin-york/SPworkerTemp/README.md

 killed during the terminate script after a particular test!

 * Ensure the IP of the experiment runner is set up in the model

+** Current errors:

+The script will exit if the nameserver is not running when connecting... ideally it should loop waiting to connect